gvenkatareddy/iam-labs/jasypt-sample/README.md

 Build
 -----
-From the root of the project directory run `gradlew` or `gradle.bat` depending on the target platform.
+From the root of the project directory run `gradlew` or `gradlew.bat` depending on the target platform.
 The resulting artifacts will be created in the `build` directory: `build/libs/jasypt-sample.war` archive and `build/jasypt-sample` exploded war directory (if you prefer deploy it that way).

 Run
 ---